-Company Registration Number: 10476614
+Company Registration Number: 10476114

-The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the period 1 September 2020 to 31 August 2021.
+The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the period 1 September 2021 to 31 August 2022.
 The annual report serves the purposes of both a Trustees' report, and a Directors' report under company law.

 The Multi Academy Trust (or the "Trust") operates 5 primary schools for pupils aged 4 to 11, serving the catchment area of Dudley.
-It currently has a pupil capacity of 2,330 and had a roll of 2,181 (a decrease of 8 pupils) in the 2020 school census.
+In the academic year 21/22 it had a pupil capacity of 2,355 and had a roll of 2,210 in the October 2022 school census.
 The Trust also has 3 nurseries, including provision for 'Time for Twos'.